Non-invertible planar self-affine sets: Dimension of non-invertible self-affine sets

 \begin{theorem} If $X_{\mathsf{v}}'$ is a planar self-affine set and $\A$ satisfies $\max_{i \in J}\|A_i\|<\frac12$, then

 for $\LL^{2 \#J}$-almost all translation vectors $\mathsf{v} = (v_i)_{i \in J} \in (\R^2)^{\#J}$. \end{theorem}

-Originally, Falconer assumed that the matrix norms are bounded above by $\frac13$.
+Originally, Falconer assumed that the matrices are invertible and their norms are bounded above by $\frac13$.
 Solomyak \cite{Solomyak1998} relaxed the bound to $\frac12$ which, by the example of Edgar \cite{Edgar1992}, is known to be the best possible.
+To see that $\min\{2,\dimaff(\A)\}$ in Theorem \ref{thm:falconer} is a lower bound for the Hausdorff dimension also when the matrices are non-invertible, by Lemma \ref{thm:pressure-continuous} it suffices to notice that \cite[Lemma 2.2]{Falconer1988} remains valid for all parameters $s$ strictly less than the rank of the matrix.

-Recently, it was found a deterministic class of invertible self-affine sets for which the Hausdorff dimension equals the affinity dimension.
-We say that $X$ satisfies the \emph{open set condition} if there exists an open set $U \subset \R^2$ such that $f_i(U) \cap f_j(U) = \emptyset$ and $f_i(U) \subset U$ for all $i,j \in I$ with $i \ne j$.
+Recently a deterministic class of invertible self-affine sets were found for which the Hausdorff dimension equals the affinity dimension.
+We say that $X$ satisfies the \emph{open set condition} if there exists a non-empty open set $U \subset \R^2$ such that $f_i(U) \cap f_j(U) = \emptyset$ and $f_i(U) \subset U$ for all $i,j \in I$ with $i \ne j$.
 If such a set $U$ also intersects $X$, then we say that $X$ satisfies the \emph{strong open set condition}.
 The following breakthrough result for self-affine sets is proven by B\'ar\'any, Hochman, and Rapaport \cite[Theorems 1.1 and 7.1]{BHR}:

 \begin{theorem} If $X$ is an invertible strictly affine strongly irreducible planar self-affine set satisfying the strong open set condition, then

 for all $V \in \RP$. \end{theorem}

 We emphasize that Theorem \ref{thm:BHR} uses the assumption that the affine iterated function system consists only of invertible maps.
 It is currently not known whether the result holds also with non-invertible maps.
 We also remark that Hochman and Rapaport \cite{HochmanRapaport2021} have recently managed to relax the assumptions of the result.
 They showed that the strong open set condition can be replaced by exponential separation, a separation condition which allows overlapping.